-[] No. (If no, skip to question 8.2.2) [x] Yes. i.
+\boxtimes Yes. i.
 If yes, describe which funds you will combine.
-Combined funds may include, but are not limited to: [] Title XX (Social Services Block Grant, SSBG) [] Title IV B 21st Century Community Learning Center Funds (Every Student

-Succeeds Act) [x] State- or Territory-only child care funds [] TANF direct funds for child care not transferred into CCDF [] Title IV-B funds (Social Security Act) [] Title IV-E funds (Social Security Act) [] Other.
-Describe: ii.
+Combined funds may include, but are not limited to: \square Title XX (Social Services Block Grant, SSBG) \square Title IV B 21st Century Community Learning Center Funds (Every Student Succeeds Act) ☑ State- or Territory-only child care funds \square TANF direct funds for child care not transferred into CCDF ☐ Title IV-B funds (Social Security Act) ☐ Title IV-E funds (Social Security Act) ☐ Other.
+Describe: Click or tap here to enter text. ii.
 If yes, what does the Lead Agency use combined funds to support, such as extending the day or year of services available (i.e., full-day, full-year programming for working families), smoothing transitions for children, enhancing and aligning quality of services, linking comprehensive services to children in child care, or developing the supply of child care for vulnerable populations?
 Providers serving children birth through 12 years and who receive state funding for School Readiness, Smart Start, Child Day Care Contracts, and Early Head Start Partnerships are allowed to braid and blend funds to support the administration and operations of their program.
 Combining funding allows programs to support wrap around services including extending the school day and the school year and provide more comprehensive services when necessary.
-8.2.2 Funds ι used to r meet CCDF matching and MOE requirements may use public funds and donated funds to meet CCDF match and maintenance of g MOE) requirements. ncies that use State pre-Kindergarten funds to meet matching requirements must e-Kindergarten funds and public and/or private funds. the adr ninistrat er, Lead funds for match or maintenance-of-effort: Donated funds do not need to be under cive control of the Lead Agency to qualify as an expenditure for federal match.
-Agencies must identify and designate in the State/Territory CCDF Plan the donated public or private entities to implement the CCDF child care program. [] Not applicable.
+8.2.2 Funds ι used to n neet CCDF matching and MOE requirements may use public funds and donated funds to meet CCDF match and maintenance of g MOE) requirements.
+Note: Lead Agencies that use State pre-Kindergarten funds to meet matching requirements must check State pre-Kindergarten funds and public and/or private funds.
+Use of private funds for match or maintenance-of-effort: Donated funds do not need to be under the administrative control of the Lead Agency to qualify as an expenditure for federal match.
+However, Lead Agencies must identify and designate in the State/Territory CCDF Plan the donat funds given to public or private entities to implement the CCDF child care program. ☐ Not applicab le.
 The Lead Agency is a Territory (skip to 8.3.1). a.
-Does th ne Lead Agency use public funds to meet match requirements? [x] Yes.
-If yes, describe which funds are used: State General Fund Appropriation [] No. b.
-Does th ne Lead Agency use donated funds to meet match requirements? [] Yes.
-If yes, identify the entity(ies) designated to receive donated funds: i. [] Donated directly to the state. ii. [] Donated to a separate entity(ies) designated to receive donated funds.
-If checked, identify the name, address, contact, and type of entities designated to receive private donated funds: [x] No. c.
-Does th ne Lead Agency certify that, if State expenditures for pre-Kindergarten programs are used to meet the MOE requirements, the following is true:
+Does th e Lead Agency use public funds to meet match requirements? ⊠ Yes. .
+If yes, describe which funds are used: State General Fund Appropriation \square No. b.
+Does th ne Lead Agency use donated funds to meet match requirements? ☐ Yes.
+If yes, identify the entity(ies) designated to receive donated funds: